-A grapheme, for the purpose of this paper, refers to a discrete element in a language that carries a primary weight in sorting9.
-Since users consider this element a "character" in their language, that impacts collation.
-Users expect "groupings" of strings to be collected based on these primary sorting weights.
-From the previous sorting examples given, some graphemes include Ä and Ö in Norwegian, and Z, Ź and Ż in Polish.
-What is a grapheme in one language may not be a grapheme in another language in the same script; in addition, it is very often the case that identical graphemes used in different languages sort differently.
-For example, Ö is a grapheme in Turkish, Swedish, and Danish, among other languages.
-It sorts however in very disparate ways depending on the language:
+Collation as a rule is based on language-specific sorting elements.
+These sorting elements, for the purpose of this paper, refer to discrete elements in a language that carry a primary weight in sorting.
+Users consider a sorting element a "character" in their language, which impacts collation.
+Users also expect "groupings" of strings to be collected based on these primary sorting weights.
+From the previous sorting examples given, some sorting elements include Ä and Ö in Norwegian, and Z, Ź and Ż in Polish.
+What impacts sorting in one language may not impact sorting in another language in the same script; in addition, it is very often the case that identical sorting elements used in different languages sort differently.
+For example, Ö is a sorting element in Turkish, Swedish, and Danish, among other languages.
+It sorts however in very different ways depending on the language: